Before you retire, there are two questions you should ask yourself: when should you retire and where do you want to settle down when you do?

 As the GTA leads the crisis in affordable housing, Ontario’s second-largest city and Canada’s capital remains far enough away to remain affordable, while still offering all the amenities of a big city.
 Ottawa is home to museums, cultural attractions, beautiful parks, great restaurants, and soon a new LRT system that will greatly improve public transit.
 Sports fans also have the CFL Redbacks and the NHL’s Ottawa Senators.

-In addition to great amenities, Ottawa’s affordability, low crime rate, and healthcare access have earned it the rank as Canada’s best place to retire according to the magazine MoneySense.
+In addition to great amenities, Ottawa’s affordability, CPP Payment system, low crime rate, and healthcare access make it a truly desirable place to live.
+In fact, it has earned it the rank as Canada’s best place to retire according to the magazine MoneySense.

 Check out senior housing options like Cite Parkway retirement community in Ottawa if you’re looking to downsize in the region.